 I have a lot of thoughts when it comes to chef's knives, and if you regularly butcher meat, this guide will help you decide what knife to purchase.
 But for vegetable prep, I like a nice light, nimble knife, like the Global G-2 Chef's Knife.
 It has an all-metal handle that can get a little slick when it gets greasy, but that's not really an issue when all you use it for is vegetable prep.
 I've been using mine with joy for over a decade now.

 A Wok With Bamboo Steamer Inserts

 The wok is a fantastic way to take vegetables from raw-and-boring to cooked-and-crazy-delicious in a minimum amount of time.
-When used properly (and with our Wok Skills 101 series there's no reason it shouldn't be), it can deliver vibrant, crunchy vegetables with a smoky hint of wok hei.
+When used properly, it can deliver vibrant, crunchy vegetables with a smoky hint of wok hei.
 The Joyce Chen 14-inch Carbon-Steel Wok Set is inexpensive and built to last.
 Just make sure to follow the seasoning instructions before using it.
-Pair it with a bamboon steamer and you've just opened up your cooking options to a whole new avenue.
+Pair it with a bamboo steamer and you've just opened up your cooking options to a whole new avenue.

 A Benriner Mandoline

 The Benriner Japanese Mandoline Sliver makes short work of all of your slicing and julienning tasks.
 At one point in my life, I owned a fancy-pants $150 French model.
 And you know what?
 It was heavy, bulky, a pain in the butt to clean, and with its straight blade, didn't really do a great job.